taswar/azure-resources-learning-paths/README.md

 # azure-resources-learning-paths

-Azure Resources and Learning Paths
+# Download the PDF for Azure Resources and Learning Paths